-The Reserves and HSE Committee is comprised of Chris Bruijnzeels (Chair), Torstein Sanness and C. Ashley Heppenstall, all of whom are independent for purposes of NI 51-101 Standards of Disclosure for Oil and Gas Activities.
+The Reserves and HSE Committee is comprised of Chris Bruijnzeels (Chair), Torstein Sanness and John Festival, a majority of whom are independent for purposes of NI 51-101 Standards of Disclosure for Oil and Gas Activities.
 The specific responsibilities of the Reserves and HSE Committee are set out in the Reserves and HSE Committee Mandate, a copy of which is available on the Corporation's website.